-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 8 of Regulation S-X. Accordingly, they may not include all of the information and footnotes required by GAAP for complete financial statements.
-In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the nine and three-month periods ended September 30, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with principles gingrally accepted in the United States ("GAAP") for interim financial information and with the instructions to Article 9-Of Regulation S-X. Accordingly, they may not include all of the information and footnotes required by GAAP for GRAPP statements.
+In the opinion of management, all adjustments (consisting of normal recurring accruals) considered against further than the been included.
+Operating results for the nine and three-month periods ended September 30, 2022 ages arily indicative of the results that may be expected for the year ending December 31, 2022.

-The consolidated balance sheet at December 31, 2021 has been derived from the audited financial statements at that date but does not include all of the information and footnotes required by GAAP for complete consolidated financial statements.
-For further information, refer to the financial statements and footnotes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
+The consolidated balance sheet at December 31, 2021 has been derived from the audited financial statements at that does have larger to the information and footnotes required by GAAP for complete consolidated financial statements.
+Information, refer to the financial statements and footnotes thereto included in the Company's Annual Report on Form 10-known that the company's Annual Report on Form 10-known the company's Annual Report on Form 10-known that the company that th